Synopsis/synopsis.github.io/_pages/analyzer.md

 Analyzer also creates an aggregate global fingerprint to identify the entire content of your media - a Synopsis (get it?) - allowing quick search, comparison, filtering and comparison of media.
 No side car files to manage or get lost.

-Metadata added to your files is compressed using industry standard zstd format for speed and file size.
-You can optionally export sidecar JSON metadata should you need it.
+Metadata added to your files is compressed using industry standard [ZStandard](https://facebook.github.io/zstd/) format for speed and optimal file size.
+You can also export sidecar JSON metadata should you need it.

 # Video and Audio Encoding